na-na-hi/renget/archive/guier.md

 It's a given that, as this project is still undergoing heavy development, there will be a lack of optimization, bugs, and occasional memory leaks here and there that will make some aspects of the game miserable.
 You should not be expecting smooth and consistent framerates right now.

 Note that the servers themselves are always under constant strain 24/7, so lag, desync and stuttering are very much commonplace.
-There's also a common misconception that the servers performance affects your games FPS, **[this is false](https://files.catbox.moe/eca1vl.png)**.
+There's also a misconception that the servers performance affects your games FPS, **[this is false](https://files.catbox.moe/eca1vl.png)**.
 ***
 ####System Recommendations
 !!! danger INSTALLING STAR CITIZEN ON A SSD IS MANDATORY.
 NO EXCEPTIONS.